Stage 1: Self-Discovery | Core Identity

 6 min read

-You have spent 9 sections looking at yourself from different angles and each section gave you a piece.
-Now it's time to assemble them all.
+You've spent a decent amount of time looking at yourself from different angles, and now it's time to assemble them all.

 Core identity is not another dimension to analyse.
-It is the synthesis: the clearest, most honest picture of who you are right now, drawn from everything you have discovered.
-It is your self-portrait, written in your own words, built from real evidence rather than assumptions or wishful thinking.
+It's simply the clearest, most honest picture of who you are right now, drawn from everything you've discovered in previous sections.
+It's your self-portrait, written in your own words, built from real evidence rather than assumptions or wishful thinking.

-Why does this matter?
-Because every decision you make from this point forward (what kind of work to do, who to spend your time with, how to structure your days, what to say yes and no to) will be better if you are making it from a clear sense of who you actually are.
+You may ask why this even matters.
+It matters because every decision you make from this point forward (what kind of work to do, who to spend your time with, how to structure your days, what to say yes and no to) will be better if you're making it from a clear sense of who you actually are.

-Most people design their lives around who they think they should be, or who they were 5 years ago, or who someone else told them to be.
-That is how you end up in a career that looks successful but feels empty, or a lifestyle that everybody admires but nobody would choose if they were being honest.
+The thing is that most people design their lives around who they think they should be, or who they were 5 years ago, or who someone else told them to be.
+That's how you end up in a career that looks successful but feels empty, or a lifestyle that everybody admires but nobody would choose if they were being honest.

 The science behind identity